devkotasabin/EBM-NLP/README.md

 The second task is token level detailed labeling of the PIO spans.
 This hierarchical labeling is performed using stanford Named Entity Recognizer https://nlp.stanford.edu/software/CRF-NER.html

+The models can be evaluated using docker.
+The embeddings and trained models are downloaded from box university account for evaluation.

+## Models Trained Using

+OS: MacOS High Sierra v 10.13.6
+2.9 GHz Intel Core i5
+16 GB DDR3 RAM

+## Docker Environment

+OS: Ubuntu 16.04